yaober/spacer_readme/docs/source/data_preparation.rst

 ----------------------

 Spacer expects a **Scanpy AnnData** object (`adata`) as input.
-You can generate this file from raw count matrices using **Scanpy** following these preprocessing steps:
+You can generate this object from raw count matrices using **Scanpy** following these preprocessing steps:

 .. code-block:: python